ueberdosis/hocuspocus/docs/src/docPages/guide/authentication-and-authorization.md

 ## Example

 When throwing an error (or rejecting the returned Promise), the connection to the client will be terminated.
-If the client is authorized and authenticated you can also return contextual data which will be accessible in other hooks.
-But you don't need to.
+If the client is authorized and authenticated you can also return contextual data such as a user id which will be accessible in other hooks.
+But you don’t need to.

 For more information on the hook and it's payload checkout it's [API section](/api/on-authenticate).